 Following on from this, what’s been evident over the last couple of years is that firms have had to adapt the way that they operate from both a general running the business, but also from an SMCR perspective.
 And, the regulators have increasingly asked firms to focus on, or demonstrate, how they have defined their new standards in a hybrid working arrangement, how they have communicated them to staff and, ultimately, how they oversee staff adherence to those standards and requirements.

-WHAT PART DOES TECHNOLOGY HAVE TO PLAY?
-IS THERE A SOFTWARE SOLUTION TO HELPING WITH COMPLIANCE WITH SMCR?
+WHAT PART DOES TECH HAVE TO PLAY?
+IS THERE A SOLUTION TO HELP WITH COMPLIANCE WITH SMCR?

 Jonathan: As Dan’s articulated, SMCR is here, it’s getting more teeth, and certainly not going anywhere.
 And firms will now need to navigate not just how to implement, but to critically manage this on an ongoing basis.
 And, with the advent of more hybrid working, that’s bringing that to the fore.